CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/remove-text/remove-text-at-index-block.md

 ---
-title: "Remove Text Before Index"
+title: "Remove Text At Index"
-linkTitle: "Remove Text Before Index"
+linkTitle: "Remove Text At Index"
-description: "Removes a length of text before the specified index of a given text."
+description: "Removes a length of text at the specified index of a given text."
 ---

 ![Icon](/blocks/text-remove-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Text.Remove.RemoveTextBeforeIndexBlock)</p>
+<p class="namespace">(Cortex.Blocks.Text.RemoveText.RemoveTextAtIndexBlock)</p>

 ## Description

-Removes a [Length][Length Property] of text before the specified [Index][Index Property] of a given [Text][Text Property].
+Removes a [Length][Length Property] of text at the specified [Index][Index Property] of a given [Text][Text Property].

 ## Examples

-### Remove a Length of text before the specified Index of a given Text
+### Remove a Length of text at the specified Index of a given Text

-This example will remove `3` characters before index `3` of `"ABCDEFGHIJKLMNOPQRSTUVWXYZ"`.
+This example will remove `3` characters at index `3` of `"ABCDEFGHIJKLMNOPQRSTUVWXYZ"`.

 #### Properties